2.5 GenAI Prompting

 6. Steps: You can direct the model on how to proceed:

-• Break up your prompt into a set of steps.
+• You can break up your prompt into a set of steps and insert prompt segments sequentially following model responses.

-• Instruct the genAI application to respond in a step-by-step manner so the information is organized and sequential.
+• You can instruct the genAI application itself to respond in a step-by-step manner so the information is organized and sequential.

-• Direct the application to work in a phased manner such that certain information is released before other information (Mollick & Mollick, September 2023; Mollick, November 2023)
+• You can instruct the application to work in a phased manner such that certain information is released before other information (Mollick & Mollick, September 2023; Mollick, November 2023)

 Table 2.5.1 below outlines some simple approaches to creating prompts.
 Once you become more comfortable with the process, try combining the techniques to save time, narrow the focus, and boost output.